A Simple Fix for Blurry Bow Sight Pins

 Presbyopia is a common age-related condition that causes a decline in the ability of the eyes to focus on objects that are close up.
 It typically begins to affect people in their mid-40s and continues to worsen until around age 65.
 Unfortunately, it’s a natural part of the aging process, and something we older guys have to learn to live with.

-Choosing the Right Verifier Strength
+Choosing the Right Strength

 Verifier peep sights are offered in six strengths, from #4 to #9.
 The lower the number, the weaker the strength.
-The best way to determine which verifier will work best for you is to visit an archery pro shop with a Specialty Archery verifier test kit where you can try the various strengths to see which works best with your eyes.
+The best way to determine which one will work best for you is to visit an archery pro shop with a Specialty Archery verifier test kit where you can try the various strengths to see which works best with your eyes.

-If that’s not an option, you can use the table below to pick out the right verifier based on the strength of reading glasses you use.
+If that’s not an option, you can use the table below to pick one based on the strength of reading glasses you use.
 This is not an exact science, so you still may end up needing to buy a couple different strengths to get the one that is best for you.
-As you’ll notice below, not only are the verifiers numbered, but they are also color-coded for easy identification.

 Verifier #/ColorReading Glasses Strength